ahadjixenofontos/pres-data-intersections/PITCHME.md

 Notice that these actions have little to do with the technicalities of the tools, and more to do with a critical awareness of the strengths and limitations of your design.

-These stages are analogous to any other project, so I'm interested in hearing about parallels with your processes as we go through the rest of this talk.
+These stages are analogous to any other project, so I'm interested in hearing about parallels with your processes when we get a chance later.

 +++